 Case 2: Reading Password Without Displaying It to the User in Bash

 The read command can be employed to capture a user’s password without displaying it on the screen.
-This approach adds an extra layer of protection and keeps passwords hidden from others’ sight. -s option of the read command is used for this purpose.
+This approach adds an extra layer of protection and keeps passwords hidden from others’ sight.
+The -s

 #!/bin/bash